 There are typically three schools of thought in your transition to raw dog food.
-Make the transition today and leave behind your canned dog food, dry dog food, kibble or processed pet food.
-For better nutrition, transition to raw food from canned dog food or kibble.
+Make the transition today and leave behind your canned dog food, dry dog food, kibble, or processed pet food.
+For better nutrition, change to raw food from canned dog food or kibble.
 We believe that each dog is different and unique in transitioning dog food.
 Consequently, there are a few ways to transition.

 Dogs with digestive disorders or sensitive stomachs may benefit from digestive enzymes, prebiotics, or probiotics.
 Consult your veterinarian concerning the diet change.